wmatthew/matthews_web/eleventy/projects/pentominos.md

 There are many possible larger boards: for any N={1,2,3,...}, we can draw a board of area 5N&sup2;, width 2N, and height 3N.

-Here's any empty board of size N=3 (area 45, width 6, height 9):
+Here's a board of size 3:
 {% include polyomino, boxCoords:p-pentominos.bigCheckerboard, size:"small", caption:"size 3 board" %}

 For each larger board, we can ask: